lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_4.md

 ### Experiment 2 - Optimization with Specified Search Space

-After experimenting on defualt settings, now it's time to make the improvement, and a straightforward way is to specify a better search space, meaning, to suggest a better value range for hyperparameters.
-In this experiment, Lady H. was focusing on classifying 30-class leaves.
+After experimenting on defualt HPO settings, now it's time to make the improvement, and a straightforward way is to specify a better search space, meaning, to suggest a better value ranges for hyperparameters.
+In this experiment, Lady H. uses the 30-class leaves dataset as an example.

 #### FLAML Specified Search Space